That Moustache is a Nuisance! Columbia, PA (circa 1910)

-Many Tempest cartoons were featured on postcards published by the Bamforth Company in England.
+Many Tempest cartoons were featured on postcards published by the English firm of Bamforth & Company.

-(I have several other postcards that were mailed to John Rodkey in Columbia and in other communities
+(I have several other postcards that were mailed to John Rodkey – in Columbia and in another community nearby.)

 An internet search reveals that there are numerous collectors of Tempest illustrations, especially of